Delay (audio effect): Analog delay

 Before the invention of audio delay technology, music employing an echo had to be recorded in a naturally reverberant space, often an inconvenience for musicians and engineers.
 The demand for an easy-to-use real-time echo effect led to the production of systems offering an all-in-one effects unit that could be adjusted to produce echoes of any interval or amplitude.
-The presence of multiple taps (playback heads) made it possible to have delays at varying rhythmic intervals; This allowed musicians an additional means of expression over natural periodic echoes.
+The presence of multiple taps (playback heads) made it possible to have delays at varying rhythmic intervals; this allowed musicians an additional means of expression over natural periodic echoes.

-Tape-based delay
+Tape delay

+Early experiments such as send tape echo echo delay (STEED) at Abbey Road Studios used standard and modified reel-to-reel tape recorders to produce delay.